 The Bank operates in a highly competitive market.
 In addition to the licensed credit institutions and branches of foreign banks present in Estonia, there are market participants (such as non-bank lenders) who are not subject to regulatory and capital requirements as burdensome as those to which the Bank is subject and who may therefore have a competitive advantage in relation to lending.
 Furthermore, the credit and lending market is characterised by the development of new products and technological solutions which compete with the more conservative and traditional products and services offered by the Bank and may result in price pressure on the products and services offered by the Bank.
-In particular, whilst the Bank believes that its LHV Connect service is the first bank application programming interface through which FinTech companies can access euro and pound payments, it is possible that competition in this market will increase and competitors of the Bank, both traditional and new entrants, may develop new products and technological solutions which will disrupt the existing traditional banking model.
+In addition, the Bank is competing in the market of customer deposits in order to raise the funding that is required for supporting its lending business.
+With the tightening of monetary conditions, it is possible that competition in the deposits market will increase.
 If the Bank fails to respond to a more competitive environment by offering attractive and profitable product and service solutions, it may experience a loss of market share and a decrease in profitability.